MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.md

 Elements can be nested.

-Elements without the closing tag nad content are called empty elements.
+Elements without the closing tag and content are called empty elements.

 Elements can have attributes.
 Example: <p class="note">Hello world!</p>